-In Fall of 2017 I will joining the faculty of the Department of Media and Information at Michigan State University in East Lansing, MI.
-I am currently a PhD candidate in the Cornell University Department of Communication interested in the social consequences and ethical implications of technology policy, big data and big science.
-This has taken me into worlds involving oceanographic research by sea and by C (programming language), the Nuclear Test Ban Treaty and radioactive baby teeth in St. Louis, and feminist controversies within Instagram and Reddit’s changing terms of service.
-My dissertation, currently titled The Instrumented Ocean: How Sensors, Satellites and Seafloor-Walking Robots Changed What It Means to Study the Sea, traces the shifting conditions of labor and life that accompany an unprecedented large-scale longterm big data infrastructure development project in the ocean sciences in the U.S.
+I am faculty in the Department of Media and Information at Michigan State University in East Lansing, Michigan.
+I am a tech developer-turned-ethnographer interested in the social and ethical consequences of technological development, particularly in building and maintaining large-scale transformational endeavors in the sciences.
+My research starts at the scientific realities that look somewhat like science fiction and asks what kinds of futures and whose futures are we ushering in?
+How do we build and maintain infrastructures for generations?
+How do we work with and around technology to act with care for both ourselves and the planet?
+This has taken me into worlds involving oceanographic research by sea and by C, the Nuclear Test Ban Treaty and radioactive baby teeth in St. Louis and most recently into a convergence of space and ocean scientists searching for life and climate answers on the icy moons around Jupiter and Saturn.
+My dissertation, The Instrumented Ocean: How Sensors, Satellites and Seafloor-Walking Robots Changed What It Means to Study the Sea, traces the shifting conditions of labor and life that accompany an unprecedented large-scale longterm big data infrastructure development project in the ocean sciences in the U.S.

 Stephanie Beth Steinhardt